premkrrajbhar/taco-project/README.md

 - A contact form for sending messages and the messages will goes to [httpbin.org](https://httpbin.org/), A simple HTTP Request & Response Service.
 - Location and Contact details.

+4. **style.css** : To styling all HTML files and responsive design  in this project.

-**Note** : The HTML documents of this project have been validated using the [W3C Markup Validation Service](https://validator.w3.org/).
+**Note** : The HTML and CSS documents of this project have been validated using the [W3C Markup Validation Service](https://validator.w3.org/).
 This ensures that the code adheres to web standards and is free of syntax errors.

 ## Features